AFM-SPM/TopoStats/docs/usage.md

 ### Editing `my_config.yaml`

 You can now start customising the configuration you are going to run TopoStats with.
-All fields have defaults but the ones you may wish to change are....
+All fields have defaults but the ones you may want to change are....

 * `base_dir` (default: `./`) the directory in which to search for scans.
 By default this is `./` which represents the directory from which `run_topostats` is called and it is good practice to have one configuration file per batch of scans that are being processed.
-* `output_dir` (default: `output`) the location output is saved, by default this is the directory `output` which will be created if it doesn't exist.
-If you wish output to be somewhere else specify it here.
+* `output_dir` (default: `output`) the location where theoutput is saved, by default this is the directory `output` which will be   created if it doesn't exist.
+If you wish for the output to be somewhere else specify it here.
 If you want `Processed` directories to sit within the directories that images are found then simply set the `output_dir` to the same value as `base_dir`.
 * `cores` (default: `4`) the number of parallel processes to run processing of all found images.
 Set this to a maximum of one less than the number of cores on your computers CPU.
+If unsure leave as is.
 * `file_ext` (default: `.spm`) the file extension of scans to search for within the current directory.
 The default is `.spm` but other file format support is in the pipeline.
 * `plotting` : `image_set` (default `core`) specifies which steps of the processing to plot images of.
 The value `all`